Introduction to Transformers: an NLP Perspective: Efficient Models

 \begin{itemize}

 \item \textbf{Span-based Attention}/\textbf{Local Attention}.
-As discussed in Section \ref{sec:transformer-local-models}, the use of context in sequence modeling is local in many cases.
-The basic idea of local attention is to span the attention weights to a restricted region of the input sequence.
+As discussed in Section~\ref{sec:transformer-local-models}, the use of context in sequence modeling is local in many cases.
+The basic idea of local attention is to restrict attention to a local region of the input sequence.
 We can then write $\pi_i$ as

-where $a_i^l$ and $a_i^r$ and the left and right ends of $\pi_i$. $a_i^r - a_i^l + 1$ determines how small the region is, and so we can use it to control the sparsity of the attention model, for example, if $a_i^r - a_i^l + 1 << n$, the model would be very sparse. $a_i^l$ and $a_i^r$ can be obtained by using either heuristics or machine learning methods.
-The reader may refer to related papers for more details \citep{luong-etal:2015effective,sperber-etal:2018self,yang-etal:2018modeling,sukhbaatar-etal:2019adaptive}.
-See Figure \ref{fig:sparse-attention-map} (b) for an illustration of local attention.
+where $a_i^l$ and $a_i^r$ are the left and right ends of $\pi_i$. $a_i^r - a_i^l + 1$ determines the size of the region, and so we can use it to control the sparsity of the attention model, for example, if $a_i^r - a_i^l + 1 \ll n$, the model would be very sparse. $a_i^l$ and $a_i^r$ can be obtained by using either heuristics or machine learning methods.
+The reader may refer to related papers for more details~\citep{luong-etal:2015effective,sperber-etal:2018self,yang-etal:2018modeling,sukhbaatar-etal:2019adaptive}.
+See Figure~\ref{fig:sparse-attention-map} (b) for an illustration of local attention.

 \item \textbf{Chunked Attention}.
-When a problem is too difficult to solve, one can transform it into easier problems and solve each of them separately, as is often the case in practice.
-This motivates the chunked attention approach in which we segment a sequence into chunks and run the attention model on each of them \citep{parmar-etal:2018image,qiu-etal:2020blockwise}.
-Given a sequence $\{1,...,n\}$, we define $\{\mathrm{chunk}_1,...,\mathrm{chunk}_q\}$ to be a segmentation of the sequence.
+In this method, we segment a sequence into chunks and run the attention model on each of them~\citep{parmar-etal:2018image,qiu-etal:2020blockwise}.
+Given a sequence $\{1,\cdots,n\}$, we define $\{\mathrm{chunk}_1,\cdots,\mathrm{chunk}_q\}$ to be a segmentation of the sequence.
 A chunk can be expressed as a span